bahmutov/cypress-examples/docs/recipes/selectors.md

 # Selectors

 In Cypress you can get (query) elements by CSS and jQuery selectors.
+Watch the video [Css And jQuery Selectors In Cypress](https://youtu.be/iQFBKIjAwIM) to see these examples in action.

 ## Select by id